matter-ecs/matter/README.md

 Before building, you'll need to install all dependencies using [Wally].

 You can then sync or build the project with [Rojo].
-Matter Hooks contains several project files with different builds of the project.
+Matter contains several project files with different builds of the project.
 The `default.project.json` is the package build.
 The `example.project.json` is the example game build.

 [rojo]: https://rojo.space/
 [wally]: https://wally.run/